hamada-g/blue-lab/docs/os-installation-notes.md

 Ubuntu Server 24.04.4 LTS

 ### Installation Summary
-- VM Name: wazuh-server
+- VM Name: `wazuh-server`
-- Hostname: wazuh-server
+- Hostname: `wazuh-server`
-- Username: blueadmin
+- Username: `blueadmin`
-- Network Design During Install: BlueLab-Internal via Hyper-V Internal NAT design
+- Network Design During Install: `BlueLab-Internal` via Hyper-V Internal NAT design
-- Static IP: 10.10.10.10/24
+- Static IP: `10.10.10.10/24`
-- Gateway: 10.10.10.1
+- Gateway: `10.10.10.1`
-- DNS Servers: 1.1.1.1, 8.8.8.8
+- DNS Servers: `1.1.1.1`, `8.8.8.8`
 - Storage: Guided install using entire virtual disk
 - LVM: Not enabled
 - OpenSSH Server: Installed

 ### Notes
-- Ubuntu Server was installed successfully on the first VM in Blue Lab Phase 1.
+- Ubuntu Server was installed successfully as the first VM in Blue Lab Phase 1.
 - The VM initially failed to boot due to a Secure Boot template issue in Hyper-V.
 - The issue was resolved by changing the Secure Boot template to Microsoft UEFI Certificate Authority.
-- The original External switch design was replaced with an Internal NAT design before completing the install.
 - DHCP failed during install as expected because the Internal NAT design does not provide DHCP automatically.
 - The network interface was configured manually with a static IP.
 - The system is fully installed and operational.